mrdarip/tasdks/docs/content/docs/_index.md

 ---
 title: 'Overview'
-date: 2018-11-28T15:14:39+10:00
+date: 2025-01-19T18:57:48+01:00
 weight: 1
 ---

-## Whisper Theme
+## Tasdks

-Whisper is a minimal documentation theme for Hugo.
-The design and functionality is intentionally minimal.
-We’re aiming for a similar feel to a Github readme.
+Tasdks is an intuitive task management app that helps you organize, prioritize, and predict the duration of your tasks.